Recap: Technology Is Double-Edged

 The internet, filled with digital books, articles, podcasts, videos, and social media has widened our ability to encounter new and deeper ideas about this familiar mode of observation.
 It's wonderful!

 The second mode of observation is something I learned through homeschooling our son Duncan.
-Through a passion for learning about learning, I devoured everything I could sink my teeth into that might make me a better guide for Dee.
+Through a passion for learning about learning, I devoured everything I could sink my teeth into that might make me a better guide for Duncan.
 Consequently, the internet, a close friend, and one of my dear cousins all pointed me to the Reggio Emilia approach and Making Learning Visible which described a mode of observation I've taken to calling guided observation.
 And while I suspect there are memory keepers that actively engage in guided observation, it wasn't my mode for a long time.
 Actually, guided observation was something I tried to avoid before I understood more about it.

 Why did I stay clear of it?
 The answer has to do with a bit of training.
 I studied and worked (as an archaeological technician) in the field of anthropology during college.
 Consequently, my work was all about noticing things, like lithic debitage (stone debris) or scarred cedar that might indicate the manufacturing patterns of a local people from prehistory.
 Though the head archaeologists might have questions to chase, we didn't.
 We observed, they interpreted.
 Indeed, they were careful to keep their questions from us because knowing what we were looking for (rather than what we were looking at) might have kept us from noticing other things in the archaeological record.
 In other words, not sharing their underlying question (or hypothesis) kept us from forming and injecting our own biases into the process.
 It was an important quality of our observations, making it possible to unearth surprises outside of the scope of the investigations.